isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 title: Travel Checklist - Death and Critical Illness Emergency Visit Lane
 permalink: /travel-checklist/dcev
 ---
-<i>Readers who have arrived on this page directly from a search engine or are new to the entry-requirements imposed by Singapore during the pandemic, should start from the <a href="/arriving/overview">“Travelling to Singapore” </a>page.
-Travellers who do not meet the entry-requirements will be turned away from Singapore.</i>

 ### Travel Checklist – Death & Critical Illness Emergency Visit Lane

+<p style="line-height:1.35;">This checklist sets out the general health-related protocols for travellers <b>already approved</b> for entry via the Death and Critical Illness Emergency Visit Lane (DCEV) and meet the conditions below.
+Under this lane, arrangements deviating from the prevailing health protocols, e.g. making short and safe visits to a medical facility and/or funeral, will be arranged.</p>

-<p style="line-height:1.35;">This checklist is **only** suitable for travellers who have been approved for entry on an urgent basis via the Death and Critical Illness Emergency Visit Lane (DCEV).
-Travellers arriving in Singapore via the Work Pass Holder General Lane, Air Travel Pass, Reciprocal Green Lane, Vaccinated Travel Lane should refer to the lane specific requirements or refer to their approval letters for instructions.
+<p style="line-height:1.35;">Travellers arriving in Singapore via the Work Pass Holder General Lane, Air Travel Pass, Reciprocal Green Lane, Vaccinated Travel Lane, or are fully vaccinated and recovered from COVID-19 should refer to the lane specific requirements or refer to their approval letters for instructions.
 Return to “Travelling to Singapore” for more details on the other lanes.</p>

-<p style="line-height:1.35;">Under the DCEV, arrangements will be made to allow travellers to make short and safe visits to the medical facility and/or funeral.
-Otherwise, scroll-down or click on the links for health-related protocols applicable based on the relevant stage of your journey.</p>

 <p style="line-height:1.35;">Travellers may print out this page and indicate with a <b>"&#9745;"</b> in the box <b>(&#x2610;)</b> for completed activities.</p>